A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

 In this section, we prove Proposition~\ref{prop:pretzelside} by exhibiting an infinite family of non-alternating slice pretzel knots with negative Euler-normalized non-orientable $3$-genus $2$.
-The techniques deployed in the proof are interesting more for their suggestion of what work would be necessary for the computation of the Euler-normalized genera of adequate knots and the proof of Conjecture~\ref{conj:adequate-turaev} than for the result itself which, as noted above, would also follow from Theorems~\ref{thm:alternating} and \ref{thm:turaev}.
-The idea is reminiscent of the computation of the $3$-dimensional geography of the trefoil (Example~\ref{ex:trefoil-geography-3}) and of the $5_2$ knot (Example~\ref{ex:5-2-geography-3}), but instead of using Adams and Kindred's idea that basic state surfaces ``generate'' the geography of alternating knots, we use instead the constraint on the geography coming from essential surfaces described in Proposition~\ref{prop:incompr-constraint}.
+The techniques deployed in the proof are interesting more for their suggestion of what work would be necessary for the computation of the spanning surface defect of adequate knots and the proof of Conjecture~\ref{conj:adequate-turaev} than for the result itself which, as noted above, would also follow from Theorems~\ref{thm:alternating} and \ref{thm:turaev}.
+The idea is reminiscent of the computation of the $3$-dimensional geography of the trefoil, but instead of using Adams and Kindred's idea that basic state surfaces ``generate'' the geography of alternating knots, we use instead the constraint on the geography coming from essential surfaces described in Proposition~\ref{prop:incompr-constraint}.
 That is, for pretzel knots, essential surfaces play the role that basic state surfaces play for alternating knots.
 This means that we need to understand all possible essential surfaces in the complement of a pretzel knot.